xmatters/xm-labs-steps-cherwell/README.md

 ![create-client](./media/create-client.png)

 ## xMatters Setup
-1. Down the [Cherwell.zip](./Cherwell.zip) file onto your local computer
+1. Download the [Cherwell.zip](./Cherwell.zip) file onto your local computer
 2. Navigate to the Developer tab of your xMatters instance
 3. Click **Import Plan**, and select the zip file you just downloaded

 ## Usage
-1. To use the Cherwell actions, you must have a Cherwell server with an exposed endpoint, or with the xMatters agent installed.
+Note: To use the Cherwell actions, you must have a Cherwell server with an exposed endpoint, or with the xMatters agent installed.
 For instructions on installing the xMatters agent, [see here](https://help.xmatters.com/ondemand/xmodwelcome/xmattersagent/xmatters-agent-topic.htm)

+### Create Incident Step
+1. To use the Create Incident Step, click and drag it into the flow, then double click the step to edit it
+2. In the **Setup** tab, drag in the required inputs - `Short Description`, `Description`, `Owned By Team`, `Priority`, and `Customer ID`
+3. In the **Run Location** tab, leave it on `Cloud` if you have an exposed endpoint, or change it to `xMatters agent` if you installed the agent, then select the Cherwell server
+4. In the **Endpoint** tab, click `Create Endpoint`, and fill it out with the following values

+### Annotate Object Step
-2. To use a step, click and drag it into the flow, then double click the step to edit it
+1. To use the Annotate Object Step, click and drag it into the flow, then double click the step to edit it
-3. In the **Setup** tab, fill out the required inputs
+2. In the **Setup** tab, drag in the required inputs - `Parent Rec ID`, `Parent Type Name`, and `Details`
-4. In the **Run Location** tab, leave it on `Cloud` if you have an exposed endpoint, or change it to `xMatters agent` if you installed the agent, then select the Cherwell server
+3. In the **Run Location** tab, leave it on `Cloud` if you have an exposed endpoint, or change it to `xMatters agent` if you installed the agent, then select the Cherwell server
-5. In the **Endpoint** tab, click `Create Endpoint`, and fill it out with the following values
+4. In the **Endpoint** tab, click `Create Endpoint`, and fill it out with the following values

 | Key | Value |
 | --- | --- |